-“Te Ataroa” Inspired by and named after a beautiful baby who was only three months old when I saw her.
-She was born ago to a very proud Maori couple.
-They had lost a little girl (still born) a year earlier who passed before she could be held in their arms.
-Te Ataroa was an added blessing.
+Te Ataroa was inspired by and named after a beautiful baby who was only three months old when I saw her while she was with her mum shopping for groceries.
+The young couple had lost a little girl who, a year earlier, was stillborn.
+Their new daughter Te Ataroa was a blessing.
 Translated her name means “the long morning”.

 900 mm x 1200 mm Acrylic on board, framed in Ash by Peter Sharp.